erikgeiser/erikgeiser.github.io/source/_posts/necromancer.md

 ### 3rd Flag: The first encounter at the chasm

-The crows show us the way, so we saddle our webbrowser and follow.
+The crows show us the way, so we saddle our web browser and follow.
 The 80 formed by the crows is a reference to the port through which unencrypted http traffic flows.

 {% asset_img "chasm.png" "The Chasm" %}